world-class/REPL/README.md

 </table>
 </div>

-<p>* <strong>Previously, CM was only available in the April session, whereas DM is only available in the October session.
+<p>* <strong>Previously, CM was only available in the April session, whereas DM was only available in the October session.
 On October 2022, both classes were available.</strong></p>

 </details>